indigo423/opennms.org/user/pages/05.blog/2017-01-10-opennms-docker-image/item.md

     tag: [docker]
 ---

-A few people might be interested to deploy and run OpenNMS and Minions in infrastructures using containers.
+Deploying and running OpenNMS and Minions in infrastructures using containers might be interesting to some users.
-For this reason I've started to use [Docker](https://docs.docker.com/engine/installation/) infrastructure to provide a ready-to-run entrypoint to build your OpenNMS container based infrastructure.
+For this reason, I've started to use [Docker](https://docs.docker.com/engine/installation/) infrastructure to provide a ready-to-run entrypoint to build your OpenNMS container based infrastructure.
-Information can be found in the [lab section](https://wiki.opennms.org/wiki/Lab) under [Running with Docker](https://wiki.opennms.org/wiki/DevProjects/Running_with_Docker) in our wiki.
+You can find more information in the [lab section](https://wiki.opennms.org/wiki/Lab) under [Running with Docker](https://wiki.opennms.org/wiki/DevProjects/Running_with_Docker) in our wiki.
 The Docker files and images can be forked on [GitHub](https://github.com/indigo423/docker-opennms) and pre-built images are available on [Dockerhub](https://hub.docker.com/r/indigo).

-To run this example make sure you have a recent version of Docker 1.12+ and Docker Compose 1.8+ installed.
+To run this example, make sure you have a recent version of Docker 1.12+ and Docker Compose 1.8+ installed.
 You can verify with `docker version` and `docker-compose version`.

-OpenNMS uses a few other services like a [PostgreSQL](https://www.postgresql.org) database service.
-For this reason it is recommended to use [Docker Compose](https://docs.docker.com/compose/) to model your OpenNMS service.
+OpenNMS uses a few other services like a [PostgreSQL](https://www.postgresql.org) database service, therefore I recommend that you use [Docker Compose](https://docs.docker.com/compose/) to model your OpenNMS service.
-The following tutorial will show you how to build an [OpenNMS Horizon](https://www.opennms.org) with the latest stable version using [PostgreSQL 9.6.1](https://www.postgresql.org/docs/9.6/static/release-9-6-1.html) and [Grafana 4.0.2](http://docs.grafana.org/guides/whats-new-in-v4/).
+The following tutorial shows you how to build an [OpenNMS Horizon](https://www.opennms.org) with the latest stable version using [PostgreSQL 9.6.1](https://www.postgresql.org/docs/9.6/static/release-9-6-1.html) and [Grafana 4.0.2](http://docs.grafana.org/guides/whats-new-in-v4/).

 ![Docker Layers](docker-layers.svg)